MatthieuGlemarec/SolarCast/README.md

 This project uses data from:

-- Met Éireann: daily weather summaries from nine stations across the Republic of Ireland
+- Met Éireann: daily weather summaries from nine geographically representative stations across the Republic of Ireland
 - EirGrid (or SEAI): national solar generation data, aggregated at daily resolution

 Weather attributes used include: